modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 $this->adapter->loadPackage('commerce_doodleproduct', $path);
 ```

-This allows Commerce to load your extended product.
+This allows Commerce to detect and load your extended product.

 ## Adding Custom Fields

 The form field system in Commerce makes it simple to add powerful custom fields to a product form with its [built in form fields](https://docs.modmore.com/en/Commerce/v1/Developer/Admin/Form_Fields.html).
 For this product, we are going to add a select field to choose a shirt size and a text field for the color of the shirt.

-Inside your doodleproductproduct.class.php file, you'll want to add the two lines to the top of the file, right under <?php, so you can create the form fields without typing the full name.
+Inside your doodleproductproduct.class.php file, you will want to add a few lines to the top of the file so you can create the form fields without typing the full class name.

 ### Adding the Fields